craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 </h3>

-Lists all available controllers and actions in machine-readable format.
+List all available controllers and actions in machine readable format.
+This is used for shell completion.

 <h3 id="help-list-action-options">
     <a href="#help-list-action-options" class="header-anchor">#</a>